digital-work-lab/open-source-project/docs/teaching_notes.md

 > Dear students,
 >
-> In preparation for the Best Practice Session, we would ask you to download and complete the survey posted on the VC.
+> In preparation for the Best Practice Session, we would ask you to do the survey under this Link.
->
-> Once you have completed the survey, we would ask you to upload it in PDF format by 12.11.
 >
 > This will allow us to address your questions and challenges in the session.
 >